-Recommended moves: Air Slash (Fast), Sky Attack (Charged)
+Recommended moves: Air Slash (Fast), Sky Attack (Charged), Brave Bird (Charged)

 Another Steel type (again, useful since it has few weaknesses against popular types in the Great League meta, and can hold its own against the mighty Altaria) but what makes Skarmory unique is its great Flying moves.

-Skarmory is fairly common, so if you're been playing regularly you should have picked up a few by now - making this an attractive cost-effective alternative.
+Skarmory is fairly common, so if you've been playing regularly you should have picked up a few by now - making this an attractive cost-effective alternative.